marcellinus-witarsah/credit-score-modelling-old/README.md

 ## Exploratory Data Analysis
 ### How is the proportion of the response variable?

-The response variable is unbalanced, with Good Customers (0) making up approximately **78.2%** and Bad Customers (1) making up about **21.8%**.
+The response variable is unbalanced, with good customers (0) making up approximately **78.2%** and bad customers (1) making up about **21.8%**.
 This imbalance is common in the credit industry, as most users are not expected to default.
 ![Proportion of Loan Status](reports/figures/proportion_of_loan_status.png)

 ### Are there missing values inside the predictor variables?